Blendify/blender-manual/blender_docs/manual/modeling/surfaces/editing.rst

      :menuselection:`Specials --> Switch Direction`

-This command will "reverse" the direction of any curve with at least one selected element (i.e. the start point will become the end one, and *vice versa*).
+This tool will "reverse" the direction of any curve with at least one selected element (i.e. the start point will become the end one, and *vice versa*).
 Mainly useful when using a curve as path, or the bevel and taper options...